 - 6 CP

 every week on Thursday from 14:15 to 16:00.

 every week on Thursday from 16:15 to 17:00.

 First appointment is on 21.10.2021

 This course requires some basic math preparation, typically as covered in two semesters of higher mathematics (functions, differentiation, integration, differential equations, linear algebra).
 The course does not make extensive use of the underlying mathematical techniques, but uses the mathematical concepts to express scientific ideas.
 Students without prior training in the relevant mathematics may be able to follow the course, but will have to work harder to familiarize themselves with the concepts.

-Exercises are corrected and held by Dr. Mathis Richter.
+Exercises are organized by Sophie Aerdker.
 Details on grading are available in the course rules below.

 For the mathematical background in dynamical systems an excellent resource is a book that is available online as a free download (thanks to the author's generosity): Edward R. Scheinerman's Invitation to Dynamical Systems.
 This book covers both discrete and continuous time dynamical systems, while in the course we will only make use of continuous time dynamical systems formalized as differential equations.

 This is the introduction to the core chapters of the book that forms the backbone of this course.
 The four chapters described here form the basis for much of the material covered in this course.
 We move beyond this basis in the second half of the semester by approaching higher cognition.

 Embodied nervous systems: Braitenberg vehicles